-- 1. Within ten (10) working days of the date on which the result of an examination, including a computer-based examination, is announced on the Student Portal/Canvas, participants may, upon request, inspect their evaluated work. - 2.
-The examiner should provide the opportunity and information regarding the inspection date, time and location in the syllabus published on Student Portal/Canvas. - If the participant in question demonstrates that they will be or were prevented from attending an inspection at the specified location and time due to circumstances beyond their control (see - 16 Education & Examination Regulations MSc Public Policy & Human Development 2023/24 article 9.4), they will be offered another opportunity, if possible within the period specified in paragraph one of this article.
-The participant must have reported the inability with due rapidity to the course coordinator.
+- Within ten (10) working days of the date on which the result of an examination, including a computer-based examination, is announced on the Student Portal/Canvas, students may, upon request, inspect their evaluated work. - 2.
+The examiner should provide the opportunity and information regarding the inspection date, time and location in the syllabus published on Student Portal/Canvas no later than 5 calendar days before the date of inspection. - 3.
+If the studentin question demonstrates that they will be or were prevented from attending an inspection at the specified location and time due to circumstances beyond their control (see article 9.4), they will be offered another opportunity, if possible within the period specified in paragraph one of this article.
+The student must have reported the inability with due rapidity to the course coordinator.